 My father was a farmer and my mother was a schoolteacher.
 And they both taught me the value of good-paying jobs.
 Job growth in Bowling Green has been soaring, but too many new positions remain unfilled.
-I’ll fight to expand access to job training, community colleges, and affordable four-year degree universities.
-Education is vital to creating a strong workforce, which means we have to invest in education rather than cutting it.
+I’m fighting to make higher education more affordable so workers can gain the skills they need.
+Public education is vital to creating a strong workforce, which means we have to invest in education rather than cutting it.
 We also have to ensure that no one is working hard every day and still living in poverty.
 The current minimum wage is not enough on which to pay rent and other living expenses, let alone support a family.
-I support efforts to raise Kentucky’s minimum wage to $10.10 an hour because every person deserves to be valued for their work.
+I’ve supported legislation to raise Kentucky’s minimum wage because every person deserves to be valued for their work.
 Finally, I oppose efforts to undermine working people by cutting support for people who have fallen on hard times and cannot find a job, or making it easier for companies to avoid paying their workers overtime pay.
 Investing in our middle class is the best path to economic growth, and it starts with good-paying jobs.

 I believe in the fundamental right of workers to organize.
 Labor unions have strengthened Kentucky throughout its history by fighting for many of the benefits, conditions, and rules we have today that protect workers.
-I strongly oppose any efforts to undermine unions, including the “right to work” law adopted by Governor Bevin, which is intentionally designed to shut down unions and create a race to the bottom in Kentucky.
+I strongly oppose any efforts to undermine unions, including “right to work”, which is intentionally designed to shut down unions and create a race to the bottom in Kentucky, as well as any policies during the COVID-19 pandemic aimed at dismantling health protections for Kentucky workers.
 We shouldn’t want businesses to invest in Kentucky because our workers are the cheapest.
 We should want them to invest here because our workers are the best-suited to do the job.
-I’ll fight for workers to have a seat at the table when it comes to decisions that affect their pay, conditions, benefits, and families.
+I’m fighting for workers to have a seat at the table when it comes to decisions that affect their pay, conditions, benefits, and families.
 Kentucky workers deserve no less.

 I’ve been teaching for over two decades, and there are few greater honors than watching your students learn and grow before your eyes.
 I’m also a proud product of public schools.
-Sadly, public education has been under relentless attack in Kentucky over the last few years.
 I believe we need more funding for all levels of education, from elementary to middle and high schools as well as higher education, and I will oppose budgets that cut important funding from our schools and universities.
 More education funding means smaller class sizes and more educational resources and opportunities for teachers and students.
 I support fair pay and benefits for teachers as well as their right to collective bargaining.
 I oppose charter schools and any other attempt to privatize public education and turn it into a for-profit endeavor.
 And I believe higher education should be more affordable and accessible.
 While serving on the Board of Regents at WKU, I saw how vital the university was to Bowling Green and students from across the region.
 When we cut funding to higher education, we push tuition higher and discard jobs and opportunities.
-Education at all levels should be funded, prioritized, and valued.
+I’ve cosponsored legislation to strengthen our public schools because public education at all levels should be funded, prioritized, and valued.

 Fighting for Safe, Affordable Homes